ReverseSacle/FairMOT-Paddle-Tracker_Basic/docs/Introduction_en.md

 Introduction
 ---

-Base on Baidu's [Paddle_Detection_2.1](https://github.com/PaddlePaddle/PaddleDetection) edition and choos the FairMOT which has high Real-time and precision balanced。
+Base on baidu's [Paddle_Detection_2.1](https://github.com/PaddlePaddle/PaddleDetection) edition and choose the FairMOT which has high balanced of Real-time and precision.

 Avilabel sence
 ---